DataBiosphere/toil/docs/running/cliOptions.rst

     $ toil config [filename].yaml

-Then uncomment out options as necessary and change/provide new values.
-The file will also include
+Then uncomment options as necessary and change/provide new values.

 After editing the config file, make Toil take in the new options::